LAFLAMIE1024/Dissertation/July.md

   * Handle them according to their type, and there are many ways to deal with these missing entries:
       - Complete Analysis (may result in losing information, or lead to biased analysis)\
         but suitable for small proportion of data MCAR, which means that directly deleting them is not likely to cause huge impact on the analysis, and it is time efficient.
-      - Treat the missingness as an indicator (Create a new binary feature indicating whether a value was missing.
-This can sometimes improve model performance) (Mentioned in this blog [Effective Strategies for Handling Missing Values in Data Analysis](https://www.analyticsvidhya.com/blog/2021/10/handling-missing-value/) in section: How to Use “Missingness” as a Feature? )
+      - Treat the missingness as an indicator\ Create a new binary feature indicating whether a value was missing.
+This can sometimes improve model performance (Mentioned in this blog [Effective Strategies for Handling Missing Values in Data Analysis](https://www.analyticsvidhya.com/blog/2021/10/handling-missing-value/) in section: How to Use “Missingness” as a Feature? )
       - Imputation
-        * KNN imputation, Multiple imputation, creating several data sets rather than one filled with single imputed values.
+        * KNN imputation, Multiple imputation\creating several data sets rather than one filled with single imputed values.
-        * KDE + sample imputation (Figure out the distribution of observed data, and try to sample values from the estimated distribution and impute them)
+        * KDE + sample imputation\ Figure out the distribution of observed data, and try to sample values from the estimated distribution and impute them
-        * Machine Learning Techniques (Use algorithms like Random Forest or XGBoost to predict missing values based on other features in the dataset)
+        * Machine Learning Techniques\Use algorithms like Random Forest or XGBoost to predict missing values based on other features in the dataset

   And the experiment of testing how well we handled can be conducted like:
   1. Use a complete data set/simulated data set, and generate some missing values (MCAR is not as informative as MAR does).